Shey-Hines/Shey-Hines/README.md

 - 👀 I’m interested in Business Data Analytics
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate...
-- 📫 How to reach me sheyhines.14.af@gmail.com
+- 📫 How to reach me...

 <!---
 Shey-Hines/Shey-Hines is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.